danchke/danchke/README.md

 ##### I've spent the last six years as a structural engineer but I've always had a facination with coding.
 My first taste of coding was with MATLAB while I was at university and was immediately hooked when fifth order differential equations were solved in a matter of seconds!

-##### As a structural engineer, was introduced to parametric modelling to create tools that would improve efficiency and was taken back to fun of coding when I had to create snippets of Python or C# code to perform functions that were not available within a standard software package.
+##### As a structural engineer, was introduced to parametric modelling to create tools that would improve efficiency and optimise processes and was taken back to fun of coding when I had to create snippets of Python or C# code to perform functions that were not available within a standard software package.
 The little snippets of code now no longer satisfy me and I am looking for bigger challenges!

 ##### I've spent this year upskilling my coding knowledge, mostly in Python but I am always hungry and willing to learn more.
+I have an MEng in Civil Engineering from Imperial College London where I did a lot of heavy Mathematical coding in MATLAB to solve problems in Fluid Mecahnics.
 <!--
 **danchke/danchke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.